|Nutritional Guidelines (per serving)|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 For people who grow up with them, nothing quite says summer like a bucket of steamed clams.
 I'll suggest, however, that these spicy steamed clams are even more of a treat.
 A bit of white wine, a tablespoon or two of tomato paste, some garlic, and red pepper flakes transform simple clams into a spectacular dish.

 Tomato conserva is a wonderful additive to this dish, but regular tomato paste works just dandy, too.

-Add the clams, cover, and cook until the clams open and are cooked through 3 to 5 minutes.
+Add the clams, cover, and cook until the clams open and are cooked through - about 3 to 5 minutes.

 Add parsley and stir to combine.

 Serve hot, with crusty bread alongside to sop up the delicious spicy broth.
 (If you have any clams that don't open up, just toss those out.)